Pentagon Dissections

 Pentagon — Decagon (9 pieces)

-I very nearly missed finding this dissection.
+I very nearly missed finding this PT dissection.
 The piece is so nearly cut into two, adding another two pieces to this dissection, that I did not think that it was possible.
 Fortunately I checked and hence obtained another record.

 Pentagon — Hendecagon (12 pieces)